 Finding the ideal laptop for you can be challenging because there are so many options to choose from.
 15-inch laptops are the sweet spot between the portability of an 11- or 13-inch notebook and the hefty power of 17-inchers, which are almost always unwieldy gaming laptops.
 Thanks to shrinking component sizes and costs, the 15-inch laptop market is full of quality machines — including some of the best laptops you can buy — that are portable, powerful, and look good on a desk.

 To help you find the right device for your needs, we've assembled this list of the best 15-inch laptops you can buy, based on our own hands-on testing and review of dozens and dozens of the top models from leading manufacturers.
-Now that it's November we're already rounding up the best Black Friday deals, too!
+And stay tuned for the best Black Friday deals if you're looking to save a bit of money during the holidays!

 The best 15-inch laptops you can buy today